sfu-cl-lab/Yeti-Thesis-Project/Documentation of Database `chao_draft`.md

 These two views have summed the number of GP and TOI in minutes for each season for each player.
 + Based on view_7 and view_8, repectively, two tables that contain skaters' first seven-season stats in NHL are created as `chao_draft.seven_season_sums_with_playoffs_1998_2008` (table_7) and `chao_draft.seven_season_sums_regular_season_only_1998_2008` (table_8)
-+ Note: as mentioned in step 2, there are 28 players among the 1106 players who got drafted between 1998 and 2008 and did play games in NHL.
-However, they did not play any games in their first seven seasons in NHL.
++ Note: as mentioned in step 2, there are 28 players among the 1106 players who got drafted between 1998 and 2008 and eventually did play games in NHL.
+However, they did not play any games (including playoffs) in their first seven seasons in NHL.
 + From table_8, eliminate players who got drafted in year 2003 (as a large portion of them have no CSS ranks) we get view_9 as `chao_draft.seven_season_sums_regular_season_only_10_years_view`.
 + There are 988 distinct players in view_9.